containerd/containerd/docs/cri/config.md

 ## Untrusted Workload

-The recommended way to run untrusted workload is to use [`RuntimeClass`](https://kubernetes.io/docs/concepts/containers/runtime-class/) api introduced in Kubernetes 1.12 to select RuntimeHandlers configured to run untrusted workload in `plugins."io.containerd.grpc.v1.cri".containerd.runtimes`.
+The recommended way to run untrusted workloads is to use [`RuntimeClass`](https://kubernetes.io/docs/concepts/containers/runtime-class/) api introduced in Kubernetes 1.12 to select RuntimeHandlers configured to run untrusted workload in `plugins."io.containerd.grpc.v1.cri".containerd.runtimes`.

-However, if you are using the legacy `io.kubernetes.cri.untrusted-workload`pod annotation to request a pod be run using a runtime for untrusted workloads, the RuntimeHandler `plugins."io.containerd.grpc.v1.cri"cri.containerd.runtimes.untrusted` must be defined first.
+However, if you are using the legacy `io.kubernetes.cri.untrusted-workload` pod annotation to request a pod be run using a runtime for untrusted workloads, the RuntimeHandler `plugins."io.containerd.grpc.v1.cri".containerd.runtimes.untrusted` must be defined first.
 When the annotation `io.kubernetes.cri.untrusted-workload` is set to `true` the `untrusted` runtime will be used.
 For example, see
 [Create an untrusted pod using Kata Containers](https://github.com/kata-containers/kata-containers/blob/main/docs/how-to/containerd-kata.md#kata-containers-as-the-runtime-for-untrusted-workload).